Live Trees and Plants from South Korea Tariff: 10% (2026)

 The United States imports substantial quantities of live trees and plants from South Korea, with approximately $169B in total bilateral trade.

-The current tariff framework for live trees and plants from South Korea reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for live trees and plants from South Korea reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Live Trees and Plants (HTS Chapter 6) carry an average MFN duty rate of 3.2% in addition to the Section 122 tariff.
+Live Trees and Plants (HTS Chapter 6) carry an average MFN duty rate of 3.2% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from South Korea.

 South Korea is party to the KORUS, which may provide preferential or duty-free access for qualifying live trees and plants.
 Importers should verify rules of origin requirements to take advantage of preferential rates.